-Another problem with this book is constantly recommending you visit House Rabbit Society.
-Now, we're not saying they are bad.
+Another problem with this book is how it constantly recommends you visit House Rabbit Society.
+Now, I'm not saying they are bad.
 They have the best of intentions, but everything isn't black or white.
 There are grey areas that House Rabbit Society doesn't seem to want to acknowledge.
 For example, Angora rabbits need to be kept on wire.
 Resting mats/pads are fine, but if you don't want wool full of urine & poop, you will put them on wire.
 Putting an angora rabbit on a non wire bottom all of the time is the real cruelty.
-Also, we'd like to hope that if you have an Angora rabbit or two or three... that you take them out of their wire bottom home daily for plenty of grooming & play time on the ground, grasses, wherever.
+Also, I'd like to hope that if you have an Angora rabbit or two or three... that you take them out of their wire bottom home daily for plenty of grooming & play time on the ground, grasses, wherever.
 They don't need to be on wire 100% of the time, but they do need wire bottoms.
 It's not mean, it's necessary.
 Take a look at an angoras feet, they have a crazy amount of wool on their feet compared to short haired bunnies, which means extra padding.
 You can provide your bunny with good care & still put them on wire.
-If you want great advice on how to care for angora rabbits visit our Angora Rabbit Care page.
+If you want great advice on how to care for angora rabbits visit my Angora Rabbit Care page.

-If your bird breaks a wing feather & it is bleeding (a blood feather this is the part of the feather that is alive, like how the pink part of your nail is alive & the growing part is not) the author says to get to the vet.
+If your bird breaks a wing feather & it is bleeding (a blood feather, this is the part of the feather that is alive, like how the pink part of your nail is alive & the growing part is not) the author says to get to the vet.
 If you don't panic & know what you are doing, you can easily avoid a trip to the vet.
 If the wing doesn't stop bleeding, get a pair of blunt tweezers or needle nose pliers.
 Grasp the feather as far down the wing as possible & yank it out quickly.
 Problem solved, no risk of your bird bleeding out.
 Just get it over with quickly.
 To reduce the likelihood of this happening, keep your birds wings clipped.
-We can't show you how here, so either find someone who does this or go to the vet to learn.
+I can't show you how here, so either find someone who does this or go to the vet to learn.
 Properly clipping the wings is 100% painless & harmless.
 It's just like cutting your hair or nails.

 This is a very basic book about a little bit of everything.
 It just gives you an idea of what you might expect but no real solutions other than to go to the vet.
 It is not in depth.
 There is really no how to.
 You know the saying about giving a man a fish or teaching a man to fish?
 This book doesn't teach you how to fish, it gives you a fish.
-The fish is the Vet.
-Teaching you how to fish would be you learning how to deal with situations at home & going to the Vet when this isn't realistic or possible.
+The fish is the vet.
+Teaching you how to fish would be you learning how to deal with situations at home & going to the vet when this isn't realistic or possible.